-<SC5> An Alliance receives credit for a Pass once both Robots independently contact a Ball before it leaves the Field.
+<SC5> An Alliance receives credit for a Pass once both Robots independently contact a Ball before it is Scored or leaves the Field.

 - a.
 For the purposes of this rule, "independent contact" refers to a moment where only one Robot is contacting the Ball.
 If both Robots are contacting the Ball, this is not considered a Pass. - b.
 Each time a Ball is Loaded, it is treated like a new Ball.
-Any previous Robot contact and/or Pass tracking is "reset."

-c.
-A Ball can count for a maximum of one Pass each time it is Loaded through the Loading Station.

-d.
-Balls that are Rapid Loaded directly into a Starting Zone are not eligible for Passes.
+Any previous Robot contact and/or Pass tracking is "reset." - c.
+A Ball can count for a maximum of one Pass each time it is Loaded through the Loading Station. - d.
+Balls that are Rapid Loaded directly into a Starting Zone are not eligible for Passes. - e.
+Each Preload Ball in a Teamwork Match can count for a maximum of one Pass.